asyncapi/website/pages/blog/2024-march-summary.md

 If you missed the deadline for submitting a talk, we are happy to share that the proposals for AACoT'24 London will soon be open.
 Be sure to start drafting your proposals and prepare to join us in September.

 ## Spec X Tooling
-It's been a while since we released the [AsyncAPI v3](https://www.asyncapi.com/blog/release-notes-3.0.0), and its adoption and support over the past few months have been amazing.
+It's been a while since we released [AsyncAPI v3](https://www.asyncapi.com/blog/release-notes-3.0.0), and its adoption and support over the past few months have been amazing.
 We are happy to share some of the projects that are doing cool stuff with v3:

 - ### Microcks
 [Microcks](https://microcks.io/) is an open-source cloud-native platform for mocking and testing contracts.
 It is designed to work in isolation and cut dependencies, making contract testing easier.
 Microcks supports various protocols, including AsyncAPI, REST, and OpenAPI.
-It is the first open-source tool under the CNCF Sandbox project to support AsyncAPI v3 officially; [read all about it in the Microcks v1.9 release article](https://microcks.io/blog/microcks-1.9.0-release/).
+It is the first open-source tool under the CNCF Sandbox project to officially support AsyncAPI v3; read all about it in the [Microcks v1.9 release article](https://microcks.io/blog/microcks-1.9.0-release/).

 Check out [this live demo on Test Containers and AsyncAPI/Kafka](https://www.youtube.com/watch?v=VsTj0hyYiAA&t=262s) to learn more.